Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Disappearing Act
 At 15th level, when a creature you can see hits you with a melee attack and before damage is rolled, you may use your reaction to teleport to an unoccupied space you can see within 5 feet of the attacker.
 If you do, the attack misses instead.

-You can use this feature a number of times equal to your Constitution modifier.
+You can use this feature a number of times equal to your proficiency bonus.
 You regain all expended uses after you finish a short or long rest.

 # Fey Invisibility
 Starting at 18th level, you learn the [[Greater Invisibility]] spell and you can cast it on yourself without expending a spell slot or requiring material components.
 Once you do so, you can't do it again until you finish a short or long rest.